PeteHaitch/phd_thesis/markdown/introduction.md

 ## Whole-genome bisulfite-sequencing

-### Targeted BS-seq, e.g. RRBS, NimbleGen and Agilent's capture kits
+### Targeted BS-seq, e.g. RRBS, NimbleGen and Agilent's capture kits, MRE-seq

+* "RRBS’s ability to interrogate a locus is dependent on its MspI-cut-site (CCGG) density and consequently measures 10%–15% of the CpGs in the human genome (Bock et al. 2010; Harris et al. 2010)" \citep{Stevens:2013hv}
+* See \citep{Stevens:2013hv} for MRE-seq details and a good summary of DNA methylation assays

 ## Bioinformatics analysis of bisulfite-sequencing data